Tikubonn/jam.js/README.md

 function of `jam()` compile a closure from inputted source code, and run, and return value from evaluated.

 ```javascript
 jam ('(print "hello jam!")');
 // print message the "hello jam" to console.
 // it return a string of "hello" that wrapped in closure.
 ```

 ## how to get only a compiled function?

-if you want get compiled closure, you should use option of "compile only".
+if you want get compiled closure, you should use option of "compile only". option of "compile only" is return a compiled closure without run.

 <!-- if you want get the closure then   -->
 <!-- add the options to second argument.   -->